eriche2016/code_pool_for_for_my_own_use/mis_Phd/misc_notes/install_tensorflow.md

 ```

-we can download and install.
+or we can download and install.
 ```
  https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-1.6.0-cp36-cp36m-linux_x86_64.whl
 ```